sumust/reinforcementlearning/README.md

 This site is dedicated to all things reinforcement learning (RL).
 Here, you'll find a collection of essential resources including papers, talks, and lectures that cover a wide range of RL concepts and advancements.
 My goal is to create a comprehensive learning repository for anyone interested in reinforcement learning.

-## Introduction/Summary

-TO BE ADDED
-* Reinforcement learning (RL) studies an agent acting in an initially unknown environment, learning through trial and error to maximize rewards.
-* Two kinds of methods: model-free and model-based.

 ## Topics

 * Value-based RL
   * Markov Decision Processes (MDPs): The foundational framework for RL, including states, actions, rewards, and transitions.
   * Q-learning: A model-free value-based method for learning action-value functions.
-  * Model-Based RL: Techniques that assume a known model or learn a model of the environment.
+  * Model-based RL: Techniques that assume a known model or learn a model of the environment.
     * Value Iteration and Policy Iteration: Dynamic programming methods that use Bellman equations to compute optimal policies, typically under a known environment model.
-* Model free RL:
+* Model-free RL:
   * Policy gradient methods [info](./policygradients.html)
     * REINFORCE
     * Actor-Critic Methods